rcoduk/energenie-pimote/readme.md

 sudo ./energenie.py 0 off
 ```

-(currently the script only supports up to two sockets, or two socket codes, to be precise)
+(currently the script only supports up to four sockets, or four socket codes, to be precise)

 ## Other Resources